-This post features my gluten-free flourless chocolate torte recipe and contains affiliate links.
+This post features my gluten-free flourless chocolate torte recipe, which is rich, chocolatey and perfect for Passover.
+This post contains affiliate links.
 Please read my disclosures.

 When you eat gluten free, making food that is Kosher for Passover is no big deal.
 In fact, I eat Passover-friendly foods year round.